sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 **Cons:**
 Only single time detection would work for tracking.
 Does a good job even if detection accuracy is very poor.
-Object missing mechanism is poor.
+The object missing mechanism is poor.

 **Performance:**  45-50 fps